 Deadpool: With Great Power Comes Great Coincidence volume 1, issue 11 – is a highlight for Marvel fans, especially fans of the classics and anyone with a sense of humour.
-It may not be the finest Deadpool tale, but it’s undoubtedly one for the funniest.
+It may not be the finest Deadpool tale, but it’s undoubtedly one of the funniest.
 And while Joe Kelly and artist Pete Woods deliver a first-class story, equal credit has to be given to Stan Lee and John Romita because… well, you’ll see.

 The lead-in to Deadpool: With Great Power Comes Great Coincidence so far was typically Deadpool: lots of comedy, but with a very grim, dark edge to it.
 He’d finally decided to let his best friend/prisoner Blind Al free, but only because Deadpool’s dark side was emerging and he was worried about what he might do to her.
 All of this took place at an aquarium, and in typical fashion, it all went wrong because The Lightning Rods (formerly The Great Lakes Avengers) were there and a fight broke out.
 Deadpool and Al tried to teleport away, only for it all to go wrong.
-Which means this issue starts with…
+This means this issue starts with… Uatu, the Watcher?!

 Uatu warns of a great calamity to the timeline.
 See, Deadpool and Al have accidentally travelled back in time, and have gatecrashed into 1967’s tale of Stan Lee & John Romita’s Amazing Spider-Man #47.
 Before you know it, they’ve knocked out Spidey’s Aunt May, and so Blind Al has to fill in for her.
 Deadpool wants to gun down Aunt May’s friend Anna Watson for being nosy but is warned that he can’t alter the timeline.
 Instead, he uses his holographic projector to double as Peter Parker, and that’s when things get crazy.